 Open topic with navigation

-Surface Brightness - Causes emitters to keep a constant Surface Brightness, independent of the emitter surface area.
+Surface Brightness - Causes emitters to keep a constant Surface Brightness, independent of the emitter's surface area.

-Keep Instance Power - Enabling this option with Surface Brightness disabled and Uniform Scaling applied to the object causes Power to remain constant.
+Keep Instance Power - Enabling this option with Surface Brightness disabled, allows the power of uniformly scaled objects to remain constant.

-Double Sided - Makes the emitter emit light from the front and back sides.
+Double Sided - Allows emitters to emit light from the front and back sides.

 Distribution - Controls the light pattern.
-You can set this to an Image (Grayscale or RGB) so it can load an Image texture or IESAn IES light is the lighting information representing the real-world lighting values for specific light fixtures.
+You can set this to a Greyscale image connected to a texture or IESAn IES light is the lighting information representing the real-world lighting values for specific light fixtures.
 For more information, visit http://www.ies.org/lighting/. file.
-The Image texture’s Projection map adjusts the light's orientation and direction.
+The Image texture's Projection nodes control the light's orientation and direction.

 Visible On SpecularAmount of specular reflection, or the mirror-like reflection of light photons at the same angle.
-Used for transparent materials such as glass and water. - Makes the light source visible on specular surfaces.
-This is enabled by default.
-You can hide emitters on just specular reflections and refractions.
+Used for transparent materials such as glass and water. - When enabled, the light source will be visible on specular surfaces.

 Open topic with navigation